The inside track on Outsider Art — the artists to know

-American Folk Art and Outsider Art specialist Cara Zimmerman profiles the artists every aspiring collector should know about — with selected works from our Outsider and Vernacular Art sale on 18 January in New York
+Head of Outsider Art Cara Zimmerman profiles the artists every aspiring collector should know about — with selected works from the Outsider Art sale on 3 February 2022 at Christie’s in New York

 In the ensuing decades the label has broadened to encompass work by artists who have not had any formal training, and who have never been part of the art establishment.
 Some of those described as outsiders have come from difficult circumstances, having experienced poverty or mental illness.

-In recent years the popularity of Outsider Art has increased with both collectors and exhibitors, and it has featured in auctions and international exhibitions.
+In recent years the popularity of Outsider Art has increased among both collectors and curators, with countless examples appearing at auction and in international exhibitions.
 Given its raw, democratic origins, Outsider Art has a universal appeal.
 Not only does the work transcend genres, it also serves as a powerful mirror of the artist’s state of mind and of the time in which he or she lived.
 ‘It is impossible to get Outsider Art that is removed emotionally and personally from its maker,’ says specialist Cara Zimmerman.

-Here, Zimmerman lists key artists for collectors to look out for, with selected works from our Outsider and Vernacular Art sale on 18 January at Christie’s in New York.
+Here, Zimmerman highlights the artists for collectors to look out for, with selected works from Outsider and Vernacular Art on 21 January in New York, and previous standout pieces offered at Christie’s.